rafageist/rafageist.com/documentation/02-mentoring-process.md

 Each step is lightweight.
 We move forward, then loop back when new gaps appear.
 Mentoring is not instruction and not problem solving on behalf of the mentee.
-It is a shared process where both roles actively participate in understanding, reasoning, and decision-making.
+It is a shared process where both roles actively participate in understanding, reasoning, and decision making.
 The mentor guides reasoning and challenges assumptions.
 The mentee owns execution and the artifacts.

 ## Step details